alicemason/alicemason.github.io/_pages/research.md

 # Themes

-## Memory and evaluation
+## Memory and risky choice

-Preferences and judgements are unstable.
-Understanding how memory contributes to evaluations helps to explain this instability.
-Retrieving samples from memory is a critical tool for decision-making.
+Decision-making involves evaluating options by searching for and sampling information from both memory and the environment.
+Not all information is equal and some items are more likely to be encoded in and retrieved from memory.
+During my fellowship I will investigate how our memory for rewarding events, both extreme and rare, contributes to decision-making and risky choices.

-* Is there is indeed a trade-off between memory-based and moment-by-moment strategies in evaluation?
+### Memory and evaluation

-* Which features of memory predict evalution?
+Decisions are often based on the  preferences and judgements we form, which are unstable.
+Understanding how memory contributes to retrospective evaluations can helps to explain this instability.
+In this work we have been examining whether there is a a trade-off between memory-based and moment-by-moment strategies in evaluation and which features of memory predict evalution.

 ## Reward-related consolidation